 Every ship built by the Navy before the mid-1970s was fitted with asbestos-containing materials.
 Records show Navy ships housed more than 300 asbestos-containing products, and shipyards were filled with these materials.

-Navy personnel who worked below deck prior to the early 1990s were commonly exposed to asbestos.
+Navy personnel who worked below deck prior to the early 1990s were commonly exposed to the toxic mineral.
 Seamen frequently removed damaged asbestos lagging from engine rooms and rewrapped the pipes with asbestos paste — usually with no respiratory protection or other safety equipment required for such a dangerous task.

 Because ventilation below deck was often poor, asbestos dust released from disturbed materials would linger where personnel lived and worked.
-Veterans who never worked with asbestos directly may have run the risk of exposure from maintenance work happening nearby.
+Veterans who never worked with the mineral directly may have run the risk of exposure from maintenance work happening nearby.

 Surgeons such as Dr. Abraham Lebenthal at the Boston VA Healthcare System and Dr. Robert Cameron at the VA Greater Los Angeles Healthcare System are lauded for their work as mesothelioma specialists who offer their services to veterans everywhere.